Tanzeebul-Tamim/UniMate-UMS/README.md

 ## 📦 Sample Data

 Sample `.json` data files for Student, Faculty, Admin available in `/sample/` folder for testing payloads.

-## 🧑‍🔧 Author & Maintainer

-**Tanzeebul Tamim**

-Built as a major backend practice project with focus on writing enterprise-grade backend architecture with scalable and modular design.

 ## 📄 License